locustio/locust/docs/running-distributed.rst

             environment.runner.send_message('test_users', users)

-Note that when running locally (i.e. non-distributed), this functionality will be preserved; the messages will simply be handled by the same runner that sends them.
+Note that when running locally (i.e. non-distributed), this functionality will be preserved; the messages will simply be handled by the runner that sends them.

 A more complete example can be found in the `examples directory <https://github.com/locustio/locust/tree/master/examples>`_ of the Locust source code.